Taco Rice Skillet

 • Small bell pepper: You can use any color.
 I like to use red ones for that hint of natural sweetness.

 • Spices: No taco seasoning packet here.
-You’ll need spiced you probably have in your pantry – ground cumin, dried oregano, cayenne pepper, paprika powder, salt, and ground coriander.
+You’ll need spices you probably have in your pantry – ground cumin, dried oregano, cayenne pepper, paprika powder, salt, and ground coriander.
+You can also swap in 2 Tablespoons of your favorite taco seasoning.

-• Converted or parboiled rice: Available form many brands, such as Uncle Ben’s Original.
+• Converted or parboiled rice: Available from many brands, such as Uncle Ben’s Original.
 It cooks quicker than regular rice.
 It is NOT instant rice.
+See below for more information to ensure you are getting the right thing.

 • Toppings: Sour cream, sliced green onions, tomatoes, avocado, or whatever you like.